The ASh grove Legend

 From 1958 until its closing in 1973 the Ash Grove was Los Angeles's preeminent roots music venue.
 In a time of increasingly successful commercial pop and folk music, the visionary owner, Ed Pearl championed the most obscure, raw and talented performers from across the United States.

-Those who came to the Ash Grove say it was more of a home than a club, and that there never was a place like it, before or since.
+Those who sat in those seats at the Ash Grove say it was more of a home than a club, and that there never was a place like it, before or since.
 Time and again, eminent musicians, artists, filmmakers, educators, community activists and public servants tell how the Ash Grove changed their lives.

-And then, the club was burned down… not once, but three times.
+And then, the club was burned… not once, but three times.